 Born: July 16, 1943 in Port Arthur, Texas

-Former Dallas Cowboys Head Coach Jimmy Johnson first earned football accolades at Thomas Jefferson High School as a two-way lineman.
+Former Dallas Cowboys Head Coach Jimmy Johnson first earned football accolades at Thomas Jefferson High School (now Memorial High School) in Port Arthur, Texas as a two-way lineman.

-Attending University of Arkansas, Johnson became an All-Southwest Conference defensive lineman and helped lead the team to the 1964 national championship.
-He was a three-year letterman and named to Arkansas' All-Decade Team of the 1960's.
+Attending the University of Arkansas, Johnson became an All-Southwest Conference defensive lineman and helped lead the team to the 1964 national championship.
+Undefeated, the team was voted national champions by the Football Writers Association of America.
+He was a three-year letterman and named to Arkansas' All-Decade Team of the 1960s.

 Johnson began coaching at Louisiana Tech in 1965, where he helped recruit Terry Bradshaw from Shreveport, Louisiana.
 He spent two years at Iowa State under Johnny Majors and was part of Chuck Fairbanks' Oklahoma staff from 1970 to 1972.
 He returned to Arkansas in 1973 as his alma mater's defensive coordinator.
 In 1977, Johnson went to Pittsburgh as assistant head coach and defensive coordinator.
 In his two years there, he ran one of college football's all-time great defenses.